andrewkroening/world-cup-match-predict/README.md

 <img src="https://github.com/andrewkroening/tons-of-fun/blob/619d467cbac8841a057a47f90ce5362fc47b3e70/project_sketch.png" alt="Project Overview" width="800"/>

+#### Logic

 There are four modules that support the app:

-* A web scraper to get today's games from ESPN (this was easier than other scrappy/beautiful soup options we explored)
+* A web 'scraper.py' to get today's games from ESPN (this was easier than other scrappy/beautiful soup options we explored)

 * An SPI generator for 1000 matches between two teams